Manek Premchand: Writing

 Among the publications he wrote for were Hindustan Times, Mumbai Mirror, and Deccan Herald.
 He had a weekly column with DNA Jaipur to which he contributed film and music related articles.
 Among his essays is one about the contribution of Parsis in Hindi cinema, and an article on Dilip Kumar with a focus on his musical prowess and abilities for The Indian Performing Right Society Limited (IPRS).
+His writings have been cited by many authors.
+Recently, an article for The Indian Express quotes from his book on Majrooh Sultanpuri while reporting Finance Minister Nirmala Sitharaman's remarks about curtailing the freedom of artists.
+Jason Beaster Jones quotes him more than once in his book; Rachel Dwyer uses Premchand's book on Hemant Kumar to talk about Hemant Kumar's love for Rabindra Sangeet in her published article, and Shikha Jhingan's paper on classical ragas in film songs refers to his book Yesterday's Melodies Today's Memories.

-Premchand began writing his first book, Yesterday’s Melodies, Today’s Memories, in January 1997, with the aim of giving songwriters, lyricists and singers of what he calls "the golden era of Hindi film music", credit.
+Premchand began writing his first book, Yesterday's Melodies, Today's Memories, in January 1997, with the aim of giving songwriters, lyricists and singers of what he calls "the golden era of Hindi film music", credit.
 It took almost seven years to complete and was released in 2003.
 In his research he interviewed several people including singer Manna Dey, poet Majrooh and lyricist and composer Prem Dhawan.
 He estimated that 4,334 Hindi films made between 1930 and 1970 depicted around 36,000 songs.
 The book was described as having "excellent short sketches of the major composers, singers, lyricists, and arrangers" in Global Bollywood: Travels of Hindi Song and Dance.
 In 2018, the book saw its third reprint with enhanced content.
 While Gregory D Booth, the author of Behind the Curtain: Making Music in Mumbai's Film Studios (Oxford University Press, 2009), mentions Premchand's book several times in his own book, it has also been cited as a reference point for Booth's book.
 It was followed by Musical Moments from Hindi Films (2006), released by Hema Malini.